gasduster99/sppComp/try1/try1_2.md

 degree of partial pooling while still supporting the inclusion of year-quarter interactions.
 All model selection criterion agree that M5 shows the highest degree of support.
-Presumably M5 strikes a balance between maximal potential for hierarchical pooling, while still maintaing the ability to model differences in seasonality from year to year.
+Presumably M5 strikes a balance between maximal potential for hierarchical pooling, while still maintaining the ability to model differences in seasonality from year to year.

 $Choose Model M4$